 This document focuses on the itinerary for the EPIC PYRENEES tour only!
 The Sierra experience in Europe and the coaching support from Cycling-Inform will help you go backto-back over the Pyrenees and Alps peaks!
 David from Cycling-Inform has 20+ years successfully preparing recreational and age group riders for the challenges of their lives; getting riders over WTF corner at Peaks Challenge ride, 25 Bright Boot Camps in the Victorian High Country, training cyclists for the world's biggest gran fondos including Europe's famous Haute Route events and preparing hundreds of clients for their own European cycling adventure.
 Now combined with the logistical support from Paul and his Sierra team, their European base, plus 15 years of rolling out first class cycling tours these Epic Sierra / Cycling-Inform packages are a match made in cycling heaven.
 Our story dates back to 2014 where we met at Peaks Challenge to assess ideas for future collaboration.
 By 2015 Paul from Sierra was riding a Cycling-Inform Bright Boot Camp to kick start his European cycling guide training.
 Jodie and David in the same European spring were conquering the cobbles and pave at Flanders and Roubaix.
 In 2017 Cycling-Inform were back to Europe with Sierra on some the biggest alpine passes at La Vuelta a España.
-To follow the professional riders Cycling-Inform joined Sierra at the 2019 Criterium du Dauphine.
+To follow the professional riders Cycling-Inform Joined Sierra at the 2019 Criterium du Dauphine.
 During 2023 Sierra and Cycling-Inform joined forces to roll-out the successful Epic French Alps and Epic Italian Alps cycling tours.
 Now in 2025 we are pleased to present you all the EPIC PYRENESS and EPIC ITALIAN ALPS trips of your lifetime!

 2025 Epic Pyrenees Cycling Tour Cycling from the Atlantic to Midi-Pyrenees Here is a classic cycling tour to challenge all recreational cyclists looking to tick off a full bucket list of epic climbs straight from the Tour de France pro-cycling race.
-This Pyrenees cycling tour starts from San Sebastian (Basque Country, Spain) and begins with no less than four Spain/France border crossings on the first day.
-The route through the Atlantic Pyrenees will take you to the pretty French village of St-Jean-Pied-de-Port which is the spiritual home of the Camino de Santiago pilgrimage route.
-From 'St-Jean' one of the most challenging climbs in the Pyrenees awaits 'Larra-Larrau'.
+This Pyrenees cycling tour starts from San Sebastian (Basque Country, Spain) and begins with a day one ride which heads east from Pamplona through beautiful rolling country.
+Today the Pyrenees will always be in your line of vision!
+This initial cycling route through Navarra (Spain) will take you to the pretty Spanish mountain village of Isaba which sits below some towering cycling climbs.
+From Isaba you encounter your first epic climb in the Pyrenees: 'Larra-Larrau'.
 It is full of history and intrigue as Spanish legend Miguel Indurain (5 x TDF champion) saw his rein unravel on this monstrous climb way back in 1996.
 On the way to the Midi-Pyrenees this backroad cycling tour takes you over numerous classic TDF climbs including Col de la Pierre St Martin (Stage 10 summit / 2015 TDF), Col du Marie Blanque (Stage 5 / 2023 TDF) and Col d'Aubisque (Stage 18, hors categorie, 2022 TDF).
 Once we arrive and base ourselves in the Midi-Pyrenees for three nights things start to become really exciting.
 The valley surrounding Argeles-Gazost has towering mountain peaks all around.
 Col du Soulor, Col du Spandelles, Hautacam, Luz Ardiden and that other climb that goes by the name 'Tourmalet' are all in easy striking distance.
 With the 20km designated bike path which meanders along the Ousse River it is the perfect place to ride and relax if you are looking for an easier day on the bike.